 You are planning on having kids in the next 1-3 years.

 You were x years old when you tested.
-You are using the pill.
+Your menstrual cycle is regular as it's between 21 and 35 days and never varies by more than 3 days.
+You pricked on day 3 of your cycle.
+You are not on hormonal birth control.
 You're not using any medication.
-You experience(d) oily skin or hair, and you had a chlamydia infection.
+You experience(d) excess hair growth.

 Your BMI is x given that your height is x cm and your weight is x kg.